dannywillems/ocaml-ec/README.md

 - signature (`Mec.Signature`) focuses on implementing EC or field signature schemes.

 - protocols (`Mec.Protocols`) implements different protocols using the cryptographic primitives.
-At the moment, this section is poor but might grow depending on the time I have.
+At the moment, this section is poor.

 ## Install and use